Leaving A Toxic Relationship

 Shannon is not the type of “official” relationship expert that I often have on the show — she’s so much more.
 She’s a fellow traveler who has walked through the fire and come out the other side.
 She has been able to give a voice to the experience that you’re going through and she has a unique perspective on what it really takes to heal from a toxic relationship.
 I’m so pleased that she’s here to share her hard won wisdom with YOU today.

-If you’re struggling to break free from a toxic relationship, I hope that you listen.
+If you’re struggling to figure out how to heal from a toxic relationship, I hope that you listen.
 (Or, if reading this makes you think not of yourself, but of someone you love who may be dealing with this, I hope you share this episode with them.)

 Wishing you all the best,